wp-plugins/media-library-assistant/readme.txt

 9. The Media Manager popup modal window showing additional filters for date and taxonomy terms.
 Also shows the enhanced Search Media box and the full-function taxonomy support in the ATTACHMENT DETAILS area.

 == Changelog ==
 = 1.9x =
+* New: **Enhanced Keyword(s) Search and Taxonomy term keyword(s) search for the `[mla_gallery]` shortcode**.
+See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section or the Settings/Media Library Assistant Documentation tab for more information.
 * New: **Requires WordPress v3.5 or greater.**
 * New: **Ajax-powered Bulk Edit** processing lets you see the progress of large update batches and prevents script timeouts.
 * New: On the Media/Assistant submenu table  **Content Templates, including `template:[+empty+]`,** have been added to the Bulk Edit area processing for custom fields.